eXascaleInfolab/TSM-Bench/README.md

 ## Data Generation

-The generation code is shared [here](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/generation).
+The generation code can be found [here](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/generation).

 ___

 ## Technical Report

-- Additional results not reported in the paper can be found [here](https://github.com/eXascaleInfolab/TSM-Bench/blob/main/results/TSM_Technical_Report.pdf):
+Additional results not reported in the paper can be found [here](https://github.com/eXascaleInfolab/TSM-Bench/blob/main/results/TSM_Technical_Report.pdf).
+The additional experiments cover:

-	- Advanced queries: SQL, UDF.
+- Advanced analytical queries in SQL and UDF
+- Selection of the evaluated systems
+- Parameterization of the systems
-	- Impact of data characteristics.
+- Impact of data characteristics